DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 In the rapidly evolving world of Kubernetes (K8s), securing sensitive information remains a paramount concern.
 Traditional methods, like using K8s secrets, often fall short in providing the necessary security measures.

-This article delves into a more robust solution: integrating IBM's Operation Decision Manager (ODM) with external secret stores supported by the [Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/).
+This article delves into a more robust solution: integrating IBM's Operation Decision Manager (ODM) with external secrets stores supported by the [Secrets Store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/).

 Why this integration?
 K8s secrets, while convenient, are sometimes deemed insufficient for high-security environments.